solita/solita.github.com/_posts/2016-01-08-active-directory-integration-with-episerver.md

     // The rest is copied from the base class
 }
 ```
-where *groupsToGet* is a list of AD group names to be loaded.
+Where *groupsToGet* is a list of AD group names to be loaded.
 We're generating a custom LDAP query that filters by group names, and also appends the
 provider name to the LDAP query so that it gets cached **per provider**.
 This appended part doesn't match to anything (it's always false), but since it's an OR operation, the comparison is effectively ignored.